Wealth warning: People sometimes pay more than they need to on surveys!

-In the last blog we looked at why a mortgage valuation isn’t a proper survey – essentially it’s just a quick look round to advise the bank whether the price you’ve agreed to pay is broadly in line with the market.
-The bank’s main concern is that they could get their money back if you stopped paying the mortgage and they repossesed the place.
+The bank’s main concern is that they could get their money back if you stopped paying the mortgage and they repossessed the place.

-So what exactly is a ‘proper survey’?
 There are two main types – the RICS Homebuyer survey and the full Building Survey.
 In both cases a qualified chartered surveyor will inspect the building from top to bottom, from the loft down to the drains (where visible).
 Each part of the building is reported on in turn, both inside and out, and any concerns flagged up.

 A third type of survey known as Condition Reports are a budget report but provide very limited advice and may not be carried out by qualified RICS Surveyors.

-People often ask for a ‘Full Structural Survey’ (the old term for Building Surveys).
+Paying more than you need to for a survey sometimes happens when people ask for a ‘Full Structural Survey’ (the old term for Building Surveys).
 So the first question we ask at Rightsurvey is ‘what sort of property are you buying?’
 For the vast majority of properties the less expensive Homebuyer survey, sometimes known as an ‘HBR’ is perfectly adequate, and costs nearly half the price of a more detailed Building Survey.

 The surveyor should spot all significant defects, including structural problems, and advise you accordingly .
 The HBR can also include a valuation if required.